 Ryan: Well ask him if you talk to him.

 Roberta: Yeah, really.
 I will.
 I mean, we all love children.
-Children are the future and you know, they, well, and they’re not getting a lot of art in their schooling these days.
-So,
+Children are the future and they’re not getting a lot of art in their schooling these days.

 Ryan: Well now they can go to Whitney for free, so they need to stop complaining and just go to the Whitney.

-Roberta: Yeah.
-I wonder what the PM’s position on, I mean, they do have free.
-One Sunday a month.
-I think you can get in in the morning between 10 and noon for free.
-Is that correct?
-Me if I’m wrong?
-Yeah, we’ll put, we’ll figure that out and put that in the transcript also.
-Yes, there should be more free museums.
-Like we were talking before when you went to Washington, how all the museums, the Smithsonian museums are all free.
+Roberta: Haha, Yeah.
+I wonder what the PMA’s position on free tickets is.
+They do have “first Sunday” pay what you wish and Friday night pay what you wish There should be more free museums.
+Like we were talking before when you went to Washington, how all the museums, the Smithsonian museums, are all free.

 And that’s the way it should be.
 I mean, culture belongs to the people.
 We need culture.

 Ryan: That’s a relatively new idea.
-You know, it was, I was the, the history of museums was really for academia and for research.
-And we’re not designed for people or being molded through or rummaged through.
-And but that kind of changed in the middle 19th century.
+You know, the history of museums was really for academia and for research.
+And they’re not designed for people.
+But that kind of changed in the middle 19th century.

 So it’s not a terribly new idea.
 I guess museums aren’t that terribly old to begin with.